mqshea/mqshea/README.md

 - 🔭 I’m currently working on projects using Python, Excel, Jupyter Notebook, and Visual Basic!
 - 🌱 I’m currently learning fundaments of Data Analysis at UNC Chapel Hill
 - 👯 I’m looking to collaborate on interesting financial projects regarding the Cost of Homes and Rent in the US
-- ⚡ Fun fact: My favorite programming language is Python!
+- ⚡ Fun fact: My favorite programming language is Python
-  *#Please see my attached projects!*
+- #*Please see my attached projects (many more to come!)*

   ![image](https://github.com/user-attachments/assets/e1429015-7cdc-4621-9cdf-1e5797b9287b)